Skip to content

 The informal review process and time-frames

 Within 7 working days of receiving your request, the director (or designee) will decide whether to grant or deny the request for review.
 If the director decides to deny your request, they will inform you of that along with the reason(s) for denying it.
 A denial will be in writing and is typically in the form of a letter to you.
-If your request indicates that you have email or fax capability, an advance copy of the letter may be provided to you that way with the official letter following in the mail.
+If your request indicates you have email capability, a copy of the letter may be provided to you that way.
 If your request for review is denied, you can consider whether to pursue your appeal through the adjudicatory hearing process.

 The director may ask you for additional information.
-It is in your best interest to provide copies of all documents or data you believe would assist the director with your request for review rather than assume the director will contact you later for this information.
+It is in your best interest to provide copies of all documents or data you believe would assist the director with your request for review rather than assume the director has this information or will contact you later for this information.
 However, if you do receive a request for additional information, you should respond as quickly, accurately and thoroughly as possible.
 The director will make a final decision on your request within 15 working days of the date they received your request or within 15 working days of receiving any additional information requested of you, whichever is later.
 The director's decision will be in writing, typically in the form of a letter.
-If your request indicates that you have email or fax capability, an advance copy of the letter may be provided to you that way with the official letter following in the mail.
+If your request indicates you have email capability, an advance copy of the letter may be provided to you that way.
 Upon receiving the director's decision, you may consider whether to pursue your appeal through the adjudicatory hearing process.

 Frequently Asked Questions